w3c/WebPlatformWG/SpecEditing.md

 ### Comment Tracking

 The WG is responsible for replying to all spec comments.
-Additionally, after a spec is published as a Candidate Recommendation Working Draft, the spec's Editor (or some other member(s) of the group) is required to *track* the CR comments.
+Additionally, after a spec is published as a Candidate Recommendation, the spec's Editor (or some other member(s) of the group) is required to *track* the CR comments.
 The minimum requirements for tracking each comment is:

 1. A public record of all comments (URL of comment, commenter's name, comment date, etc.)
 2. A public record of the group's response to the commenter